hofstadter-io/studios-docs/content/_index.md

 declarative programming and rapid development platform.
 You describe your idea as "designs",
 _the single-source of truth_, and
-your real-time application updates to reflect your changes.
+your real-time application updates to reflect the changes.
 __Hofstadter Studios__ will generate a
-full implementation and handle its management so you can rapidly iterate on your ideas.
+full implementation and handle the management so you can rapidly iterate on your ideas.

 [Getting Started](./getting-started)